fsprojects/Paket/docs/content/Dependencies_file.md

     nuget "Castle.Windsor-log4net" "~> 3.2"
     nuget "Rx-Main" "~> 2.0"

-Only direct dependencies are listed in `packages.fsx`.
+Only direct dependencies are listed in this file.
-Paket uses this definition to compute a concrete package resolution, which includes indirect dependencies, in a [Lockfile](lockfile.html).
+Paket uses this definition to compute a concrete package resolution, which also includes indirect dependencies, in a [Dependencies.lock](lockfile.html) file.

 Sources
 -------